adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 can also be used on the other platforms if you wish.

 To store the private key in encrypted format proceed as follows.
 First, create an encrypted version of the private key file.
-Select a long and difficult to guess passphrase and encrypt the private key file:
+Select a passphrase and encrypt the private key file:

     openssl pkcs8 -in private.key -topk8 -v2 des3 -out private-encrypted.key

+On Windows, you will need to run openssl from Cygwin or some other provider; it is not included in the standard Windows distribution.

 Next, use the following configuration items in connector-umapi.yml.
 The last two items below cause the decryption passphrase to be obtained from the secure credential store, and reference the encrypted